Uniswap/interface/README.md

 Start the mobile app by running `yarn ios` or `yarn android`.
 The JS bundler (metro) should automatically open in a new terminal window.
 If it does not, start it manually with `yarn start`.

+### Troubleshooting

+* `unable to open file (in target "OneSignalNotificationServiceExtension" in project "Uniswap")`.
+Resolve this issue by navigating to the `ios/` directory and running `pod update`.

 ### I18n

 Stubs for new i18n strings used throughout the app can be generated automatically.
 Use the string as you would normally (e.g. `t('id')`) and then run `yarn i18n:extract`.